adamhadani/solr-templating/README.md

 ## License

-solrnode-utils is available under the Apache license 2.0.
+This software is available under the Apache license 2.0.
 See the LICENSE file for more info.